-As of February 27, 2023, FF has Public Warrants outstanding to purchase an aggregate of 23,540,988 shares of Class A Common Stock and Private Warrants outstanding to purchase an aggregate of 111,131 shares of Class A Common Stock.
-References in this "- Public Warrants and Private Warrants" subsection to "Warrant" or "Warrants" refer only to the Public Warrants and Private Warrants.
+As of October 20, 2022, FF has Public Warrants outstanding to purchase an aggregate of 23,375,988 shares of Class A Common Stock and Private Warrants outstanding to purchase an aggregate of 276,131 shares of Class A Common Stock.
+References in this "- Public Warrants and Private Warrants" subsection to "Warrants" refer only to the Public Warrants and Private Warrants.
 Each outstanding whole Warrant represents the right to purchase one share of Class A Common Stock at a price of \$11.50 per share, subject to adjustment as discussed below, at any time commencing on the later of 30 days after the consummation of a business combination and 12 months from the closing of the initial public offering.